-Four types of friend connections that could be determined from the Facebook data collected in this survey.
-These are: (1) direct friends only, (2) mutual friends only, (3) direct friends with mutual friends, and (4) no relationship.
+Four types of friend connections can be determined from the Facebook data collected in this survey: (1) direct friends only, (2) mutual friends only, (3) direct friends with mutual friends, and (4) no relationship.
 Direct friends only is defined as the two individuals being friends, as indicated by existing on each other’s friends list on Facebook, and having no other friends in common.
 For the purpose of this research, only survey respondents who are friends with other respondents and have no mutual friends in common are considered “direct friends only”.
-“Mutual friends only” is defined as two individuals not being direct friends, but having friends in common.
+“Mutual friends only” is defined as two individuals that are not direct friends, but have friends in common.
 From the survey data, mutual friends are determined by a friend existing on the friends list for both survey respondents.
 For the purpose of this research, only first order mutual friends are considered.
-“Direct friends with mutual friends” is defined as two individuals who are direct friends and also have other friends in common.
-“No relationship” is defined as two individuals that are not direct friends nor have mutual friends.
+“Direct friends with mutual friends” is defined as two individuals who are direct friends and also have friends in common.
+“No relationship” is defined as two individuals that are neither direct friends nor have mutual friends.

-Several weight matrices were developed and then implemented in R statistical programming language to show the tie-strength relationship between survey respondents.
-Matrix dimensions are 56 by 56 to show a tie-strength for each pair of respondents.
+Based upon these friendship characterizations, candidate weight matrices were developed and implemented in R statistical programming language to examine the tie-strength relationship between survey respondents.
 Based on the data collected and previous literature, four weighting schemes were considered: binary, number of mutual friends, percentage of mutual friends, and direct mutual relationships.

 Binary